UnisonUI/UnisonUI/README.md

 `npm run build` can be replaced by `npm run prod` if you want to produce minified assets.

-### RestUI
+### UnisonUI

-Once the React application is built you can generate the package for RestUI
+Once the React application is built you can generate the package for UnisonUI

 ```sh
 sbt "project rest-ui; packageBin"